 The Corel PHOTO-PAINT component used to include the child feature Photozoom, a photo-enlarger plug-in.
-The plug-in has been updated to PhotoZoom Pro 4 and is now available for download as an ISO file.
+The plug-in has been updated to PhotoZoom Pro 4 and is now included with the content that is available for download.

 Corel CONNECT